 - how isolated am I in this environment — how can I get more information?

 - am I deciding based on one choice only — what alternatives could I consider?

 - have I and how would I explicitly argue against my default position?

 Another intuitive step — but it’s worth reflecting on the idea that a prerequisite to successful action, is adequate skill to execute that action.
 This leads to more deliberate thinking about building the right skills through training and practice.

 Today, OODA’s use has spread beyond the military, to the business arena, where leaders are starting to employ it in strategic gameplay and the design of critical systems.
 It’s also proving to be highly effective in areas such as Social Media Marketing, where instinctive and creative innovation enables organizations to capitalize on fast moving “trends”.

 Much of this new and innovative thinking is being fuelled by the commoditization of previously expensive technology, capable of gathering and processing enormous volumes of data, simplifying “observation” and “orientation”.
 Many of the stories we hear about the proverbial 2 guys in a garage inventing something and disrupting an industry stem from this reality.
 But Boyd’s legacy doesn’t end with business applications.

-Despite its obvious applicability to the business arena, I believe the greatest application of Boyd’s framework is yet to come, namely its potential to help people bridge from external success strategies (financial, career , business, etc) to a strategy for a happier life based on the evolution of our internal thought processes.
-This is something I’d like to get into more in future posts.
+Despite its obvious applicability to the business arena, I believe the greatest application of Boyd’s framework is yet to come, namely its potential to help people bridge from external success strategies (financial, career , business, etc) to a strategy for a more meaningful life based on the evolution of our internal thought processes.
+This is something I will explore more in future posts.